 Prior to that, I taught dual-language classes at the Latino College Preparatory Academy in San Jose.

 Every student has agency and makes their own decisions about what gets their attention and efforts.
 This is the reality of working with human beings.
 I must work within the quirks and limitations of human attention, and present my teachings in ways that the students can receive.
 Graceful cooperation — founded on mutual respect and commitment to see each other as we really are — yields a healthier dynamic, and is more sustainable, than attempting to override our human failings with an authoritarian approach that is willful and hard.

+Whatever I teach, I must attend to that which serves all my students.
+When we read math content standards, it’s easy to get bogged down in tiny chunks of measurable skill and lose sight of the bigger picture, and we must be alert to this if we are to avoid losing students’ motivation.
 So, my intention is to focus primarily on cultivating growth mindset and teaching students new ways of thinking, and let the skill development follow.
 Starting from well-chosen problems — true problems, not exercises (though those have their place) — we can have fruitful discussions about how we think and what makes a solution good and where insight comes from.
 Using real problems also allows us to address the real transferable skills that will make a student successful in any future career:

 - perseverating and observing patiently in the face of confusion